Consensys/evm-dafny/README.md

 ```

 This can take several minutes to complete, and requires that Geth's
-`evm` tool is installed and visible on `PATH`.
-Furthermore, the test
+`evm` tool is installed and visible on `PATH` (we currently recommend
+version `1.10.25` or later).
+Furthermore, the test generation process
-generation process is governed by the files `tests/includes.txt` and
+is governed by the files `tests/includes.txt` and
 `tests/excludes.txt`.
 The former determines which of the reference
 tests should be included, whilst the latter identifies specific cases
 to exclude.
 Finally, the trace generation process is managed by the